zalando-zmon/opentracing-utils/README.rst

 ^^^^^^^^^^^^^^^^^^

 Using generators could get tricky and leads to invalid parent span inspection.
 It is recommended to pass the span explicitly.

-Note: Since detecting parent span using ``scope_manager`` takes precedence over passed span in kwargs, span detection might not work as expected in case ``scope_manager`` is used.

 .. code-block:: python